-The work consists largely of independent reading and comparative study by the student, with written reports, tests and theses.
+The work consists largely of assigned reading and comparative study by the student, with written reports, tests and theses.
 The emphasis is laid on investigation of the far-reaching causes and effects of the various phases and the interrelations of the different periods in the evolution of the art, rather than on the memorizing of names and dates.

-The History of Music by W. S. Pratt is used as a reference work, supplemented by the Conservatory library of over three hundred volumes.
+The Conservatory collection of primitive instruments is used to illustrate the early stages of music, while as far as possible typical music of the successive periods is played in class.
+The Conservatory library of over seven hundred volumes is freely drawn upon rather than any one text-book.

 7-8.
-Harmony.-MR. WOOD.
+Harmony.-Mr. Wood.

 Three hours per week, both semesters.
-Monday, Wednesday, and Friday, 11:00 ${\Lambda}$.
-M. Prerequisite, Solfeggio and Elementary Theory, or their equivalent.
+Monday, Wednesday, and Friday, 11:00 A. M. Prerequisite, Solfeggio and Elementary Theory, or their equivalent.

-Knowledge of the pianoforte equivalent at least to the ability to play an ordinary hymn-tune at sight is necessary in the study of harmony.
+Knowledge of the pianoforte adequate at least to play an ordinary hymn-tune at sight is necessary in the study of harmony.

 Reviews of intervals and triads; dominant and secondary chords; suspensions; augmented and altered chords; modulations; organ-point.
 The work consists of the harmonization of given melodies in bass or soprano, mostly in four parts, and the composition of original pieces in simple style.
 These are written both on the blackboard and outside the class-room, and corrected and discussed by the instructor.
 After revision the exercises are copied into note books and kept for reference.
+As far as practicable demonstration at the key-board is demanded from each member of the class.